 The freestanding home office concept actually predates the COVID-19 pandemic.
-This trend has been on the rise for over a decade now; the coronavirus simply accelerated its growth.
+The backyard office trend has been on the rise for over a decade now.
+Like most trends, the coronavirus simply accelerated its growth.

-For some, these detached studio office spaces provide a safe haven from the chaos they’ve experienced while working from home.
+Welcome to the backyard office.
+For some professionals, these detached studio office spaces provide a safe haven from the chaos they’ve experienced while working from home.

 At a time when every decision can feel like a guessing game, there’s some good news.
 The key to a successful return is keeping people engaged by focusing your efforts on supporting both live and virtual work.

 Whether employees line up for a spot in the office today, next month, or next year, you can expect some constants to hold true.
 The hybrid model of working will have real lasting power.
 And that means creative work-from-home arrangements, like the backyard office, will continue to gain relevance.